Tori is a 28-year-old, three-time animal mom and DIYer living in Northern Atlanta with her boyfriend.

 - Using the hair color applicator, apply color directly to the bleached portion of your hair.
 Make sure the entire strand is coated.
 Pull the color up all the way to meet the area you applied conditioner to.

 - Wrap the section of hair with tin foil or plastic wrap, and repeat the process for the next section of hair, until all sections of hair are complete.

-- After the hour is over, jump in the shower and rinse all the hair dye out until the water is running mostly clear.
+- Jump in the shower and rinse all the hair dye out until the water is running mostly clear.
 Apply conditioner.

-- After you get out of the shower, apply your hair oil or leave in conditioner same as you did after the bleach, and either air dry or blow dry according to your preferences.
+- Apply your hair oil or leave-in conditioner the same as you did after the bleach, and either air dry or blow dry according to your preferences.

 Taking Care of Your Ombre

 Now that you've successfully dip dyed your hair, it's important to know what you should do to preserve the color!
 Here are some things to remember about caring for your tresses:

 - Don't apply shampoo directly to the colored portions of your hair.
 Apply it only at your roots, and rinse it out without scrubbing it into the colored parts of your hair.
 My hair was actually long enough to where I could hold the colored part in one hand out of the way while I shampooed and rinsed my roots.
 Then, I would let my hair down when the shampoo was out and I was ready to apply conditioner.

 - Try to stay away from shampoos that contain sulfates and also clarifying shampoos.
 Both will strip your color away faster.